substrate-cli/consumer-service-cli/README.md

 go run ./cmd/app
 ```

-this is an entry point to substrate-cli, for more informations, follow instrcutions on https://trysubstrate.com/notes.
+this is an entry point to substrate-cli, for more informations, follow instructions on https://trysubstrate.com/notes.
 api-server - https://github.com/substrate-cli/api-server.
 llm-node - https://github.com/substrate-cli/llm-node-cli.